caseywatts/caseywatts.github.com/_posts/2012-12-07-code-swarm.md

 `ffmpeg -f image2 -r 24 -i %05d.png -sameq ./out.mov -pass 2`

+###Built-in command for video
 It looks like there's a command `code_swarm_video` that would generate a video more easily, but it requires `mencoder` which I never got working.

+Would this be easier if I just got mencoder working?
+Or would it be better to write-in a ffmpeg alternative?